 Prepare your laundry room

-You need adequate room for ventilation, wiring, water supply hoses, and the drain hose (at least 6 inches).
-You also need room for the door to open freely.
+You need adequate space for ventilation, wiring, water supply hoses, and the drain hose (at least 6 inches).
+Also make sure there is room for the washer's door to open freely.

 Remove the shipping bolts (front load only)

 Before using your front load washing machine, you must remove the shipping bolts from the back.
 The specific location and number of shipping bolts varies by model, but they are always on the back of the machine.
 Please check your model's user manual for the exact location of the shipping bolts.

 Loosen and remove all bolts with the supplied wrench.

 Fill the holes with the supplied plastic covers.

 Keep the shipping bolts and spacers because you'll need them if you ever decide to move the washing machine.

 Caution: Leaks from the water supply hoses can lead to electric shock.

 Any time you're performing a washing machine install, brand-new water supply hoses are a must.
 Using the old hoses could potentially lead to leaks, so you should get rid of them.